Analysis of the marriage and ascendancy structure of Moses' family reveals the distinctive pattern of the Horite ruler-priest caste.

-Ishar was a descendant of Seir the Horite (Gen. 36).
-She would have been Amram's patrilineal cousin of niece (as was Keturah to Abraham).
-Ishar was the mother of Korah the Younger (Numbers 26:59), who she named after her father Korah the Elder.
+Likewise, Ishar was a descendant of Seir the Horite.
+She was either Amram's half-sister or his patrilineal cousin (as was Keturah to Abraham).
+Ishar was the mother of Korah the Younger (Num.
+26:59), who she named after her father Korah the Elder.
 Korah the Younger is the one who opposed Moses' authority.

 According to Numbers 26, Korah's claim to be the ruler-priest was supported by the Hanochites (descendants of Ha'nock, the first born son of Jacob's firstborn son Reuben).
 As the first born son of the cousin/niece bride Korah was to rule the territory of his maternal grandfather.

 Korah's descendants are praised in 1 Chronicles 26.
 Here the Chronicler classifies them with the gatekeepers of Obed-Edom.
 Obed was the name of David's grandfather and Edom is the traditional homeland of the Horites.
 Petra, the capital of Edom, reflects Horite architecture.